-- The Douglas-1 well drilled in 2012 at the edge of Pukatea encountered oil shows and 145m of reservoir interval - Over 350m of up-dip potential - TAG's internal estimate for the Pukatea prospect is for 12.1 MMboe gross P50 best estimate prospective resources - TAG has a 70% working interest - 20% C.o.S. - Well is currently scheduled for drilling in calendar Q1 2018 - Approximately 100 boe/d of shut in production from shallow Mt.
-Messenger formation
+- The Douglas-1 well drilled in 2012 at the edge of Pukatea encountered oil shows and 145m of reservoir interval - Over 350m of up-dip potential - TAG's internal estimate for the Pukatea prospect is for 12.1 MMboe gross P50 best estimate prospective resources - TAG has a 70% working interest - 20% C.o.S. - Well is currently due to spud by end of January with results expected end of calendar Q1 2018 - Approximately 100 boe/d of shut in production from shallow Mt.
+Messenger formation; potential for secondary target as well in Pukatea well